 - Remove from heat and leave covered for 5-10 minutes.
 Fluff with a fork.

-*If you're also making the coconut rice, use 1 can of full-fat coconut milk and remaining coconut milk from the can of low-fat coconut milk you use for the coconut rice.
+*For the coconut milk in the curry: If you're also making the coconut rice, use 1 can of full-fat coconut milk and remaining coconut milk from the second can of low-fat coconut milk you use for the coconut rice.